meteor-useraccounts/meteor/packages/accounts-base/Stories.md

 action is canceled and the user's state remains unchanged.
 If an identity is successfully created it, that is reported to the calling action.

+The identity creation process might:

+* redirect the client to a new page, causing the app to reload.
+The reloaded app should allow the user to continue whatever action was in process.

+* require the user to follow a link and the user might do that in a different client than the one where the process started.
+After following the link, the user should be able to continue whatever action was in process from the new client.
+Under some circumstances (e.g. user never follows a link), an identity service might never report the outcome of the identity creation.
+However, whenever the outcome is reported, it can be reported to have either succeeded or failed.

 ### Authenticate with Service X

 This action can result in the user having an identity associated with service X